Gunth15/gosome/README.md

 ### Project structure

 The project structure is defined in the `project-template/` directory.
-The TUI explains the use case for each directory
+The TUI has a descriptions for each directory

 ### Dependencies